Low End Mac Reader Specials

 The other end of the hard drive caddy is tucked underneath the right side of the the case, so it just needs a little manipulation to free itself.

-WARNING: The hard drive is still attached, so do not pull to hard.
+WARNING: The hard drive is still attached, so do not pull too hard.

 For those who want to replace the hard drive, there are four small screws attaching the hard drive to the caddy.
 These are located in the black stoppers.
 Unscrew using a T7 screwdriver, then gently remove the IDE connector from the end of the hard drive.

-Anyway, simply connect the new hard drive back onto the IDE connector and place it back in the caddy.
+Anyway, simply connect the new hard drive to the IDE connector and place it back in the caddy.
 Then replace the four removed screws, and it is ready to go back in the PowerBook when the time comes.

 NOTE: When replacing the hard drive, make a note of the jumper settings on the old drive and copy this on the new one.
 From my experience, the original 4 GB hard drive had no jumpers on it, and neither did the 20 GB drive I put back in it.